Dai Andrews: World records

-Andrews took part in two world records for sword swallowing:

-Official Guinness World Record Most Swords Swallowed Simultaneously On August 30, at the 2002 Sword Swallowers Convention in Wilkes-Barre, Pennsylvania, US, 19 sword swallowers including Andrews, (who swallowed 11 at once) swallowed 50 swords simultaneously.
-This record was certified as an official Guinness World Record in 2004.

-Official Guinness World Record Most Sword Swallowers Swallowing Swords Simultaneously
+On August 30, 2002, at the 2002 Sword Swallowers Convention in Wilkes-Barre, Pennsylvania, 19 sword swallowers including Andrews, (who swallowed 11 at once) swallowed 50 swords simultaneously.
+These records were certified as official Guinness World Records for Most Swords Swallowed Simultaneously and Most Sword Swallowers Swallowing Swords Simultaneously in 2004.

-On August 30, at the 2002 Sword Swallowers Convention in Wilkes-Barre, Pennsylvania, US, 19 sword swallowers including Andrews, (who swallowed 11 at once) swallowed swords simultaneously.
-This record was certified as an official Guinness World Record in 2004.

 Andrews previously held the official Guinness World Record Largest Curve in a sword swallowed, on September 12, 2009, at Pimlico Race Course in Baltimore, Maryland, US, Andrews swallowed a sword that was curved 120 degrees from point to hilt.
 This record was certified as an official Guinness World Record in 2009.
 On January 9, 2017, Franz Huber beat Andrew's record by swallowing a sword with a 133-degree curve.

 Television and media appearances

 Dai Andrews had made more than 50 television appearances worldwide including: